Vanova/mfom_dcase16_task4/README.md

 System parameters
 =================================

-The parameters are set in `experiments/params/dcase.yaml`.
+The parameters of the system are in `experiments/params/dcase.yaml`.
+It contains the next blocks.

 **Controlling the system pipeline flow**